 All of the varying ways in which temporary pick bins can improve your fulfilment success

-- Increase available warehouse / storage space
+- Increase available warehouse and storage space.

-- Allow for much greater flexibility of space (and its use)
+- Allow for much greater flexibility of space (and its use).

-- Minimise travel distances and fatigue for pickers
+- Minimise travel distances and fatigue for pickers.

-- Enables easier training of (temporary) staff
+- Enables easier training of (temporary) staff.

-- Can help protect seasonal stock
+- Can help protect your seasonal stock.

-- Allows your business to be more reactive to demand changes
+- Allows your business to be more reactive to demand changes.

-- Can assist with seasonal promotions
+- Can assist with seasonal promotions.

 Temporary picking bins provide additional storage for seasonal lines

-02: Flexibility of Space
+Flexibility of space

 Making full use of your warehouse